nsacyber/HIRS/package/win/tcg-rim-tool/README.md

 This README is part of the ZIP_Files.zip generated from hirs_package_linux.yml the goal of this zip is to have the TCG RIM tool, and the TCG Eventlog tool available on windows.

 To get the tools running on windows follow the instructions below:

+1- Unzip "ZIP_Files"

-1- Double click runTools.bat, a HIRS terminal should open.
+2- Double click runTools.bat, a HIRS terminal should open.

 To run the rim tool try the following commands